← Back to research

 Blocks

-Blocks brings coding agents like Claude Code, Codex, and OpenCode into your team's existing workflow tools — GitHub, Slack, and Linear.
+Blocks brings coding agents like Claude Code, Codex, and OpenCode into your team's existing workflow tools — GitHub, GitLab, Slack, and Linear — with event-driven automations, PR review, and enterprise self-hosting.

 Key takeaways

-• Blocks integrates coding agents (Claude Code, Codex, OpenCode, Gemini CLI, Cursor CLI) into GitHub, Slack, and Linear via @blocks mentions
+• Blocks integrates coding agents (Claude Code, Codex, OpenCode, Gemini CLI, Cursor CLI, Kimi Code, Sisyphus) into GitHub, GitLab, Bitbucket, Slack, and Linear via @blocks mentions

 • Agent-agnostic — lets teams choose and switch between multiple coding agents per task